JinyangLi01/UnfairlyTreatedGroupDetection/Notes/progress.md

 | compas |  done  | running  |  done, need explain  |    |
 | credit card |     |    |     |    |

+## 2021.1.20 Meeting with Yuval

+1. check for AdultDataset/tha_calculations.
+Why it decreases from 0.05 to 0.1

+2. thc_time for AdultDataset.
+Why it goes up finally?

+3. Other datasets have similar figures?

+4. Start to write paper.

+5. Prove no polynomial time.
+Similar to Theorem 1 in Coverage paper.
+- Have a similar theory and prove it.
+- Read Paper 'Fairness definitions explained'.
+See which definitions can be applied in our paper.
+This is a better task!
+Which definitions can we support and what to do in order to support them.

+6. Generate examples from each dataset.

+7. Complexity of algorithm.
+We can do it later.